code-with-rj1399/rag_spring_ai/README.md

 A simple hands-on **Retrieval-Augmented Generation (RAG)** project using **Spring AI and Ollama**.

-The project uses a budget speech as the knowledge source and demonstrates how to retrieve relevant information from the document before generating an answer with a local LLM.
+The project uses `Budget_Speech.txt` as the knowledge source and demonstrates document chunking, embeddings, vector storage, retrieval, and LLM-based question answering.

 ## Architecture